Graduate School Readmission

 Exception to Readmission Requirements

-In accordance with Texas Education Code § 51.9242, Readmission of Students Who Withdraw to Perform Active Military Service, A&M–Central Texas students who withdraw to serve in active duty for the U.S. Armed Forces or the Texas National Guard are not required to complete a university application or pay an application fee if they re-enroll within one year of separation from military service.
+In accordance with Texas Education Code § 51.9242, Readmission of Students Who Withdraw to Perform Active Military Service, A&M–Central Texas students who withdraw to serve in active duty for the U.S. Armed Forces or the Texas National Guard are not required to complete a university application if they re-enroll within one year of separation from military service.

 For more information, contact the Graduate School.